velipso/nightmare/docs/midi.md

 The MIDI specification has a lot of ways to represent timing.

+The unit of the Delta Timestamps is *ticks* passed since previous event.
+But what is a *tick*?
+Specifically, we need to calculate *ticks per second*.

 The unit of the Division parameter in the header is *ticks per quarter-note*.

-The unit of the Delta Timestamps is *ticks* passed since previous event.

-The unit of the Set Tempo Meta Event is *microseconds per quarter-note*.
+The unit of the Set Tempo Meta Event (`TTTTTT`) is *microseconds per quarter-note*.
+Reminder: there are 1,000,000 *microseconds per second*.

 If Set Tempo is not set, then the default value is 120 *beats per minute*.